fieldtrip/website/faq/what_does_a_typical_call_to_a_fieldtrip_function_look_like.md

     dataout = functionname(cfg, datain, ...);  % e.g., ft_freqanalysis
     functionname(cfg, datain, ...);            % e.g., plotting functions

-Type 'help functionname' to see which input arguments (cfg.xxx) ought to be defined before calling the function.
+Type `help functionname` to see which input arguments (cfg.xxx) ought to be defined before calling the function.
 The _datain_ and _dataout_ arguments to all FieldTrip main functions can be categorized in a limited number of data types, all of which are structures with a characteristic set of fields.
 The different datatypes are described [here](/faq/how_are_the_various_data_structures_defined).